adessoTurkey-dotNET/azure-cache-service-toolkit/README.md

 - Replace the placeholder values in the local.settings.json file with your own Azure Cache service connection.
 - Build and run the solution to test the functions locally.
 - Deploy the functions to Azure using the Azure Functions extension.
+- Add your local.settings.json parameters to your Function App Configuration(for best practices reference values from Azure KeyVault.)

 ### Usage
 To use these functions, you can call them via HTTP requests or by triggering them through other Azure services.
 Refer to the Azure Functions documentation for more information on how to use and trigger Azure Functions.